mickelson/attract/Readme.md

 or event.

 **ARTWORK:** Attract-Mode supports PNG, JPEG, GIF, BMP and TGA image formats.
-When deciding what image file to use for a particular artwork type, Attract- Mode will use the artwork/movie selection order set out below.
-The default artworks in Attract-Mode are: "marquee" (for cabinet marquee images), "snap" (for game screen shots), "flyer" (for game flyer/box art) and "wheel" (for HyperSpin wheel art).
+For video formats, Attract-Mode should support any video format supported by FFmpeg.
+When deciding what file to use for a particular artwork type, Attract-Mode will use the artwork selection order set out below.

+The location of artwork resources is configured on a per-emulator basis in the emulator configuration menu.
+Attract-Mode's default artworks are: "marquee" (for cabinet marquee images), "snap" (for attract-mode videos and game screen shots), "flyer" (for game flyer/box art) and "wheel" (for Hyperspin wheel art).
 You can add others as needed in the emulator configuration menu.

-**MOVIE:** Attract-Mode should support any movie format supported by FFmpeg.
-The movie to play is decided in the order set out below.
+Multiple paths can be specified for each artwork, in which case Attract-Mode will check each path in the order they are specified before moving to the next check in the selection order.

-**ARTWORK/MOVIE SELECTION ORDER:**
+**ARTWORK SELECTION ORDER:**

    * From the artwork path configured in the emulator setting (if any):

-      - [Name].xxx  (i.e. "pacman.png")
+      - [Name].xxx  (i.e. "pacman.mp4")
-      - [CloneOf].xxx  (i.e. "puckman.gif")
+      - [CloneOf].xxx  (i.e. "puckman.png")
       - [Emulator].xxx (i.e. "mame.jpg")

    * From the layout path for the current layout (layouts are located in